Vive la France et le Minnesota !

-In June 2012, twelve Award Towards Excellence Program students received scholarship trips to France and Concordia Language Villages.
+In July 2016, fifteen Award Towards Excellence Program students received scholarship trips to France and Concordia Language Villages.

 Each year students are selected based upon their achievements in the program and by individual essays and interviews conducted by the Educational Outreach Committee.

 Discovering the “Old World”